0xRickey/Uni_Projects/Battleship Game/README.md

 This game is run in the Python console and is the first project I created to learn how to code in Java and Python along with common Data Structures and Algorithms.

 Anything that is NOT in a folder titled as "Dependencies" is my code.

+There is a lot of sloppy and unoptimised code and this needs to be rectified.